Image

 Fortify yourself

 Diet can play a role in your body’s ability to fight off some of the effects of seasonal allergies.
-Foods that are rich in antioxidants — fruits, vegetables, and some nuts — can help your body fight against inflammation in your nasal passages.
+Foods that are rich in antioxidants—fruits, vegetables, and some nuts—can help your body fight against inflammation in your nasal passages.
+Beyond better protection against allergies, there’s plenty of benefits to eating the rainbow.
 But be cautious when trying new foods or supplements, in case you happen to have a food allergy.

 Other nutritional options include: